OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 Barry is responsible for the company's Octopus infrastructure.
 Some critical projects rely on this infrastructure and it's important he knows when any Octopus servers go offline.

 ## Features
-The following diagram shows what we think a typical ODCM installation might look like, and we'll refer back to it as we go through some of the features.
+The following diagram shows what we think a typical ODCM installation might look like.
 ODCM is shown in a Highly Available style configuration (like Octopus Deploy itself, it will support single node and HA configuration depending on your requirements).
 A HA configuration will be important for Barry, to ensure he can always get reliable feedback on the rest of the Octopus servers.

 ![ODCM Architecture](odcm-arcitecture.png "width=500")